 Writing: This week for writing, please write a story based on a fairy tale or folktale.
 You can play around with the traditional story, changing the ending, describing the characters.
 Get creative in your adaptation!
 Best, Kelly

 This week we based our conversation on Emotional Intelligence.
 How is EQ different than IQ?
 We talked about different ways to develop the ability to read and regulate our emotions, and those of others.
-Listening: Learners can try an interesting activity from British Council Learning English about Emotional Intelligence.
-Try some of the listening comprehension tasks that follow the podcast.

 Writing: This week for writing, please write an article explaining what is emotional intelligence and why it's important.
 Then describe some situations in which you can see some of these factors at play in your life.
 Best, Kelly